projectlanguagepredictor/nlp_launch/README.md

 ### Wrangle

 * Acquire data from GitHub
+    * Data acquired from GitHub using Selenium
-    * Use env.py credentials to acquire data from GitHub
+    * Use env.py credentials
     * Each column is a feature of the repository
     * Each row is a repository

 * Prepare data
-    * 740 rows × 3 columns *before* cleaning
+    * 740 rows × 1 column before cleaning
-    * 740 rows × 5 columns *after* cleaning
+    * 740 rows × 3 columns after cleaning and acquiring READMEs
     * No duplicates
-    * Created new columns
-        * clean (for clean readme contents)
-        * lemma (for lemmatized clean readme contents)
     * No nulls
-    * Changed languages that are not 'Python', 'JavaScript', 'HTML', 'Shell', 'Java', 'Go' to 'other'
+    * Changed languages that are not 'Python', 'JavaScript', 'HTML', 'Shell', 'Java', or 'Go' to 'other'
         * other = 599
+    * Cleaned all text using
+        * prepare.py functions
+    * Additional Stopwords used to account for all word fractions leftover from the cleaning process to get as close as possible to all true words
+    * No outliers removed

 ### Explore
 1. What are the most common words in READMEs?